Olympus E-420 vs Panasonic GX80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-420 and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-420 does not offer wifi capability.
+In contrast, the E-420 does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-420 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-420 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-420 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-420 and GX80 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-420 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.